danim55/software-knowledge/linux/basics/linux-basic.md

   Ideal when the application cannot be signaled to close and reopen its log descriptor.

-### NFS-Specific Considerations
+### nfs-Specific Considerations

 * **Shared Storage Consistency**
-  On NFS volumes, `copytruncate` avoids issues with file‐handle reopening across the network.
+  On nfs volumes, `copytruncate` avoids issues with file‐handle reopening across the network.

 * **Locking and Concurrency**
   Ensure only one node runs `logrotate` for shared logs (e.g., via a cron job on a single "log‐owner" host) to prevent conflicting rotations.

 * **Permission Alignment**
-  The user running `logrotate` must have write permission on the NFS share and ownership or group access to the log files.
+  The user running `logrotate` must have write permission on the nfs share and ownership or group access to the log files.

 ### Testing and Troubleshooting